Faneuil Hall Marketplace is a popular and historic market square in Boston.

 If you're looking for other nearby things to do, check out:

 - Boston Freedom Trail Guide

-Faneuil Hall has some great restaurants, but one of the main draws is the Quincy Food Market that was built when the needs of the community outgrew the original Faneuil Hall building.
+Faneuil Hall Marketplace has some great restaurants, but one of the main draws is the Quincy Food Market which was built when the needs of the community outgrew the original Faneuil Hall building.